bregman-arie/devops-exercises/topics/kubernetes/README.md

 <details>
 <summary>What are important steps in defining/adding a Service?</summary><br><b>

-1. Making sure that targetPort of the Service is matching the containerPort of the POd
+1. Making sure that targetPort of the Service is matching the containerPort of the Pod
 2. Making sure that selector matches at least one of the Pod's labels
 </b></details>